This Website Philosophy Shop

 It is important to understand that although 'All is One and Interconnected' is a profound idea of the ancients, they did not actually know how the universe was a dynamic unity, what matter was, how the One Thing / Brahman caused and connected the many things.
 The Metaphysics of Space and the Wave Structure of Matter shows that we can understand Reality and the interconnection of all things from a foundation of science / reason rather than mysticism / intuition.

-At the top this page you will find links to the main articles which explain and solve many of the problems of postmodern Metaphysics, Physics and Philosophy from this new foundation.
+On the left side of this page you will find links to the main articles which explain and solve many of the problems of postmodern Metaphysics, Physics and Philosophy from this new foundation.

 We hope you enjoy the following pantheist quotes from a diversity of philosophers and scientists.